Tobacco smoking: Takeup

-Children of smoking parents are more likely to smoke than children with non-smoking parents.
+Children with smoking parents are more likely to smoke than children with non-smoking parents.
 Children of parents who smoke are less likely to quit smoking.
 One study found that parental smoking cessation was associated with less adolescent smoking, except when the other parent currently smoked.
 A current study tested the relation of adolescent smoking to rules regulating where adults are allowed to smoke in the home.
-Results showed that restrictive home smoking policies were associated with lower likelihood of trying smoking for both middle and high school students.
+Results showed that restrictive home smoking policies were associated with a lower likelihood of trying smoking for both middle and high school students.

-Behavioural research generally indicates that teenagers begin their smoking habits due to peer pressure, and cultural influence portrayed by friends.
+Behavioural research generally indicates that teenagers begin their smoking habits due to peer pressure and cultural influence portrayed by friends.
 However, one study found that direct pressure to smoke cigarettes played a less significant part in adolescent smoking, with adolescents also reporting low levels of both normative and direct pressure to smoke cigarettes.
 Mere exposure to tobacco retailers may motivate smoking behaviour in adults.
 A similar study suggested that individuals may play a more active role in starting to smoke than has previously been thought and that social processes other than peer pressure also need to be taken into account.
 Another study's results indicated that peer pressure was significantly associated with smoking behavior across all age and gender cohorts, but that intrapersonal factors were significantly more important to the smoking behavior of 12- to 13-year-old girls than same-age boys.
 Within the 14- to 15-year-old age group, one peer pressure variable emerged as a significantly more important predictor of girls' than boys' smoking.
 It is debated whether peer pressure or self-selection is a greater cause of adolescent smoking.